collective live+work spaces for people going placeswith purpose

 Bagnères-de-Luchon (2k pop.) is not notably developed, has a gondola to its ski station/bikepark 1100m higher, indoor market, lots of restos, thermal spa, park, 8-hole golf, paragliding; 20mins drive, 30mins from door by transit (frequent train and bus; last back 7:30pm)

-St Gaudens (12k pop.) is not notable except for being the only town of this size between Tarbes and the outskirts of Toulouse, but has a wood pulp factory so likely best avoided (but expected to close), yet has a good gastro market hall and restos (Lebanese, Vietnamese, Cambodian,…); 30mins drive or bus
+St Gaudens (12k pop.) is not notable except for being the only town of this size between Tarbes and the outskirts of Toulouse, has a good gastro market hall and restos (Lebanese, Vietnamese, Cambodian,…); 30mins drive or bus

 Activities